Resources

 Tip #7: Get your time of delivery just right

-The time of the day and day of the week greatly affects the performance of your browser push notification campaign.
+The time of the day and day of the week greatly affect the performance of your browser push notification campaign.

-It is also crucial to take your users’ behavioural preferences into account.
-By optimising your send times, you can ensure that each user receives your notification at his/her most preferred time.
+It is also crucial to take your users’ behavioral preferences into account.
+By optimizing your send times, you can ensure that each user receives your notification at his/her most preferred time.

-In addition, you need to ensure that your campaigns run for a finite duration taking into consideration that how time-sensitive they are.
+In addition, you need to ensure that your campaigns run for the defined duration, taking into consideration how time-sensitive they are.

-Scheduling your campaigns as per the users’ time zone is also be very beneficial in ensuring that your notifications reach the users at the right time, and don’t pop up at odd hours.
+Scheduling your campaigns as per the users’ time zone is also very beneficial in ensuring that your notifications reach the users at the right time.

 Tip #8: Preview carefully before hitting send!

 Different web browsers render push notifications differently.
-Notifications on Chrome appear different based on whether the users are on Mac or on Windows.
+Notifications on Chrome appear differently based on whether the users are on Mac or on Windows.

 Also, a considerable percentage of users browse websites on their smartphones.
-You must ensure that your notifications are optimised for a satisfactory mobile-viewing experience.
+You must ensure that your notifications are optimized for a satisfactory mobile viewing experience.

 Make attention to detail a part of your campaign best practices.
-You need to preview your browser push notifications to ensure the following:
+You need to preview your browser push notifications to ensure:

-• Title of the notification doesn’t appear cut off and is entirely visible
+• The title of the notification doesn’t appear cut off and is entirely visible

 • All rich media elements render correctly across browsers